alexmdodge/simply-fast/README.md

 <img src="http://i.imgur.com/XGVvZxZ.png" width="800px">

-A simple and performant web app seed which incorporates a number of technologies with barebones styling and plugins.
+A simple and performant web app seed which incorporates a number of technologies with bare bones styling and plugins.
 The goal of this setup is to include as little bloat as possible while still accommodating a modern build process.

 # INTRODUCTION
-This project inclues,
+This project includes,
-* Webpack - well documented and created to incoroporate only what you need
+* Webpack - well documented and created to incorporate only what you need
 * Sass - a simple custom grid is provided with minimal styling
 * ES Next - write modern javascript